junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I don't think so," Cas answers, but the voice doesn't sound convincing.
 "I hope not."

 That is when a great surge of grace dashes out of Dean, right near his heart, brushing hard against some core essence deep inside him.
 The warmth from the grace skyrockets into a near-burning sensation.
-Dean let out an uncontrollable yell that is bouldering pain.
+Dean let out an uncontrollable yell that is bordering on pain.
 Though not exactly unpleasant, more surprised. *The Hell was that?
 Felt like my soul just got touched or something.*

 *Yes.
 Sorry.* Cas's thought comes through as soon as Dean's own thought forms. *I'm afraid it might indeed be a chain reaction.
 Somehow, your soul is outputting energy along with my grace.
 I'm so sorry, I didn't know it was possible, I would never harm you...*